ncarlier/feedpushr/README.md

 A filter is declared as a URL.
 The scheme of the URL is the filter name.
 Other parts of the URL configure the filter.
+The query parameters are the filter properties and the URL fragment configures the filter tags.

 Currently, there are two built-in filter: